m-lab/mlab-vis-api/README.md

 ### Bring over credential file

-In order to access the bigtable tables in production, you need to use a service account that you can authenticate with.
-You should recieve them from an m-lab team member or setup your own.
+In order to access the bigtable tables in the desired environment (staging, production or sandbox), you need to use a service account that you can authenticate with.
+You should recieve a credential json file from an m-lab team member or setup your own.
 Copy that file and name it `cred.json` in the root of the application.

 ### Build docker image